 Social Housing

-Outside Mount Vema the houses are managed by the Royal Embassy of the Kingdom of Mount Vema, and in Mount Vema the houses or related plans and housing projects are managed by the local district administration on behalf of the Ministry of Housing and Social welfare.
+Outside Mount Vema the houses are managed by the Royal Embassy of the Kingdom of Mount Vema, and in Mount Vema the houses or related plans and housing projects are managed by the local district administration on behalf of The Mount Vema Ministry of Housing and Social Welfare.

-In locations where the government does not own properties allocated for 'Social Housing' a Housing Benefit is provided to help meet housing costs for rented accommodation.
+In locations where Mount Vema does not own properties allocated for 'Social Housing' a Housing Benefit is provided to help meet housing costs for rented accommodation subject to availability.

 |

-Property Ownership - If you have been living in a Mount Vema Social House anywhere in the world for more than 10 years, you can apply to buy the property at a discount price.
+Property Ownership - When an occupant have been living in a Mount Vema Social House anywhere in the world for more than 10 years, the occupant can apply to buy the property at a discount price which can be done for a period of 15 years.

 |